w3f/polkadot-wiki/docs/redenomination.md

 Plancks to 10e10 Plancks.
 In other words, the DOT went from having twelve decimal places of precision to only ten decimal places of precision.
-The overall effect of this change was that the amount of Polkadot's smallest unit, the Planck, remained constant, while DOT balance for all holders was increased by a factor of ten.
+The overall effect of this change was that the amount of Polkadot's smallest unit, the Planck, remained constant, while DOT balance for all holders was increased by a factor of one hundred.

 ```
    Before the change the decimal was here